Clawedatom/Combo-System-UE5-Project/README.md

-Combo System Project
+# Combo Combat System

-Goal: Create a state driven character controller and a combo system with animations.
+A gameplay prototype focused on building a state driven character controller and a responsive combo based combat system with animation support.

-.State driven Player controller with attacking and combo mechanic.
-.Target Dummies to test the attacks on.
+The project was designed to explore attack chaining, player feedback, and clean separation of combat states.

+## My Focus
+- Implemented a state machine driven player controller
+- Built a combo attack system
-.Sprinting and feedback systems.
+- Integrated sprinting and player feedback systems

-How To Run:
-1. Clone Project
-2. Open in Unity 6.
-3. Press Play.

-Controls:
+- Created target dummy actors to safely test combat interactions

+## Tech
+- Engine: Unity 6
-WASD - movement
+- Language: C#
-Left Click - Attack/ Combo
-Left Shift - Sprint
+- Key systems: State machines, animation-driven combat, input handling, player feedback

+## What I Learned / Would Improve
+- Gained experience structuring combat logic using clear state separation
+- To improve the project I would focus on animation blending.